did-app/www/faq/index.md

 ### How does DID.app handle privacy?

-Authenticating users requires the use of an email address.
+Authenticating users requires them to submit an email address.
 Email addresses are considered personally identifiable information.
-When an end-user signs in with DID.app, the service collects and stores the user's email address.
+DID.app stores the user's email address in order to provide a secure authentication service.

 User email addresses can be accessed by your website when using DID.app.
 However, the email address is not needed to identify the user.